Logimade/RoadtoRecovery/README.md

 ### Paramedic Side

 1. ** Clone the repository**:
-  - Mainly the following directories/files:
+  - The main components needed are:
     - VNC Server App
     - scrcpy
     - VoiceChat